kanatohodets/carbonsearch/README.md

 Query language
 --------------
 The query language is just a set of AND'd key-value pairs.
-Each key-value pair has a prefix that indicates the data source, `discovery` for service discovery.
-The token as a whole (`server-dc:lhr`) is called a __tag__.
+Each key-value pair has a prefix that indicates the data source, like `lb-pool` for load balancer pool, or `discovery-live` for service discovery liveness.
+The token as a whole (`lb-pool:www`) is called a __tag__.

 Special data sources
 --------------------
 There's a fake data source called 're' which can be used as a final filter on metric name if the KV queries are returning too many things:

-    virt.v1.re-filter:Delay$.server-dc.lhr
+    virt.v1.text-filter:Delay.lb-pool:db

-This will take all metrics tagged with `server-dc:lhr` and filter for ones that match the regex `/Delay$/`, so you might end up with a bunch of metrics about replication delay in LHR.
-The regex syntax is using the [Go package](https://golang.org/pkg/regexp/), but your graphite client might error out if you use too many special characters.
+This will take all metrics tagged with `lb-pool:db` and filter for ones that contain `Delay` in the name, so you might end up with a bunch of metrics about replication delay in the db pool.

 Configuration and Running
 -------------------------